Hvar with ferry schedules

-One thing to make a fuss about is sunshine.
+One of Hvar's major features is sunshine.
 Hvar island boasts 2718 hours of sunshine a year, making it Croatia's sunniest island.
-You can count on the warm Adriatic sun in winter just as you can count on the softly rounded islands lying just offshore that make a stroll along Hvar harbour incomparably beautiful.
+You can count on the warm Adriatic sun in winter just as you can count on the softly rounded Pakleni islands lying just offshore that make a stroll along Hvar town harbour incomparably beautiful.

 The heavily-indented coastline is dotted with pebbly coves while the interior mixes rolling lavender fields with pine-carpeted hills.
 You'll need a car or other wheeled transport to properly explore the island.
 Although there are buses linking the towns, the schedules make it nearly impossible to visit more than one a day.